A Brief History

 - ¼ tsp sea salt

 - ¾ cup raspberry jam, seedless or your favorite jam

 - 2 tbsp or more sugar, confectioners/icing

 Add the almond flour and salt to the bowl and mix both flours to combine thoroughly.
-Reserve.

 Once the dough has just come together in the mixer, turn it out into a mixing bowl and knead the dough until uniform in consistency.
 (This prevents it being overworked in the electric mixer.)
 Knead by hand with disposable gloves.
-Form the dough into one or two logs and store in plastic ziplocks or snuggly covered in plastic wrap.
+Form the dough into one or two logs and store in plastic Ziplocks or snuggly covered in plastic wrap.
 Rest the dough for 2-3 hours or overnight in the refrigerator.
 This resting period will allow the gluten in the flour to relax and become soft again.
 Reserve.
 (Note* Because of the high butter content in these cookies, the dough needs to return to room temperature before you attempt to roll it out.
 This can take an hour or more.
-The dough should soft.)
+The dough should be soft.)

 Prepping the Cookies